tylerjw/tylerjw.dev/content/posts/rust_cpp_interop/index.md

 One important reason this is necisary is that allocators and deallocators come in pairs.
 It is not valid to destruct a Rust object with the C++ deallocator or vice-versa.

-In cases where we need to create C++ library types from Rust library types such as creating a `Eigen::Isometry3d` from a `nalgebra::geometry::Isometry3` we must copy the underlying data instead of sharing the memroy.
+In cases where we need to create C++ library types from Rust library types such as creating a `Eigen::Isometry3d` from a `nalgebra::geometry::Isometry3` we must copy the underlying data instead of sharing the memory.
 This is because in C++ there is no way for us to extend a library type to handle destruction of the underlying memory using a different deallocator.
 Similar to the custom type situation above with the opaque types we must have an unsafe rust function to free the memory for the Rust types and call it before returning from our C++ function.